Haworthia Zebra Care Guide

 • Cold Temperatures or Temperature Fluctuations: Damage from cold temperatures can lead to vulnerability to disease, visible discolouration, growth stagnation or death of your Haworthia.
 You can prevent this by making sure your Haworthia is not exposed to environments below the recommended temperatures.

-Haworthia Zebra are typically not toxic to touch or consume, however some people may experience allergic reactions.
+Haworthia Zebra are typically not toxic to touch or consume, however some people may experience allergic reactions if they ingest or touch the plant.

 Haworthia Zebra Quick Care Guide